January 6 committee teases next hearing with video of Trump lawyer warning John Eastman

-The House select committee investigating the January 6 attack on the Capitol teased their upcoming hearing on Thursday, by releasing a video clip from their deposition of Trump campaign attorney Eric Herschmann.
+The House select committee investigating the January 6 attack on the Capitol teased their upcoming hearing on Thursday, by releasing a video clip from their deposition of former Trump White House attorney Eric Herschmann.

 In the clip, Herschmann outlines how he warned conservative attorney John Eastman to back off plans to file appeals in Georgia based on the election results after the events of January 6, 2021.

-Note: CORRECTION: A previous version of this story misstated Eric Herschmann's position.
-He was a Trump White House lawyer.